Landegode

+The island is located about 10 km northwest of the town of Bodø and about 14 km east of the Helligvær islands.

 Most of the 48 islanders (in 2017) live in the southern village of Fenes.
 Landegode Church is also located in Fenes.
 Just off of the north end of the island, there are two lighthouses: Landegode Lighthouse and Bjørnøy Lighthouse.